kuzan04/event_logs/README.md

 # event_logs
-Script create file event log on interface. \n
+Script create file event log on interface.

 Can use on operating system linux only.